martes, 18 de septiembre de 2001

 Vicente Romero Redondo)

-I saw you naked, exciting ... excited
+I saw you naked, alluring, aroused,

-until I met your dark gaze.
+until I met your darkened gaze.

-in the clumsy regret of the one who is rejected
+the clumsy sorrow of the rejected one;

-and we take the street towards dawn.
+and we took the street into the dawn.

 That hot late winter night